exercism/v3/languages/haskell/reference/implementing-a-concept-exercise.md

 # How to implement a Haskell concept exercise

 This document describes the steps required to implement a concept exercise for the Haskell track.
+Before diving into the implementation, please read up on the following documents:

+- [The features of v3][docs-features-of-v3].
+- [Rationale for v3][docs-rationale-for-v3].
+- [What are concept exercise and how they are structured?][docs-concept-exercises]

 As this document is generic, the following placeholders are used:

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `monad-transformers`).
 - `<NAME>`: the name of the exercise in PascalCase (e.g. `MonadTransformers`).